alexhxu/alexhxu/README.md

 Hi!
-My name is Alex Xu, and I'm currently studying Computer Science and Statistics at Carnegie Mellon University.
+My name is Alex Xu, and I'm currently studying Computer Science at Carnegie Mellon University with a concentration in Principles of Programming Languages.